Cristina Parodi

 Cristina Parodi (born 3 November 1964) is an Italian journalist and television host.

 Biography

-She debuted in the 80s in the small TV channels TelePiccolo and Telereporter and after in Odeon TV, hosting some sports shows like Caccia al 13 and Forza Italia.
+She debuted in the 1980s on the small TV channels TelePiccolo and Telereporter and after in Odeon TV, hosting some sports shows like Caccia al 13 and Forza Italia.

 In 1990, she moved to Fininvest, joining the sports news editor, presenting Calciomania with Maurizio Mosca, and working as a correspondent in Pressing.
 From 1991, when the Gulf War started, she switched to the news entourage, and from autumn 1991 started presenting Canale 5 News, the first Canale 5's news programme.
 From January 1992, she became, with the director Enrico Mentana, Lamberto Sposini and Cesara Buonamici, one of the most important TG5's anchorwomen.